CEO, COO, CIVIC AND PHILANTHROPIC LEADER, AUTHOR, INVENTOR & MENTOR

 JANELLE FRIEDMAN is often described as a modern-day Renaissance woman.
 She is an expert at balancing her career, civic and philanthropic leadership, and her roles as author, inventor and mentor.
 In addition, she has raised six children.

-As COO, she manages the day-to-day business operations of Friedman & Feiger, LLP, an award-winning, Dallas-based law firm.
+As COO of Friedman & Feiger, LLP, she manages the day-to-day business operations of this award-winning, Dallas-based law firm.
 She has been the law firm’s Chief Operating Officer since 1986 and is also a certified paralegal.

 Janelle handles all business aspects of the company from marketing and new business development to revenue and finances as well as personnel and day-to-day problem solving.